shahin-hossain-dev/al-barakah-real-estate-project/README.md

 ### Here is the most important key features is this app.

 - This is a single page application.
-- User Authentication Systems.
+- User authentication systems.
-- Private routes for Only logged in user.
+- Private routes feature, access for only logged in user.
 - User profile updating option.
 - Dynamic route for property details view
 - Our Location Map